 Frankincense is an oil that is commonly seen in epsom salt aromatherapy blends due to its soothing nature and versatility.
-You can find examples of all-natural frankincense oil in:
+For instance, we have several soaks at Better Bath Better Body infused with it.

-- Sitz Bath Juniper & Niaouli – This USP grade epsom salt blend has the aromatherapeutic benefits of all-natural frankincense, lavender, geranium, niaouli, and juniper essential oils.
-A perfect cooling and soothing blend, it can help to provide comfort to the bottom area particularly for those who deal with hemorrhoid discomfort.
+Sitz Bath Soak – This USP Grade epsom salt blend has the aromatherapeutic benefits of all-natural frankincense, lavender, geranium, niaouli, and juniper essential oils.
+A perfect cooling and soothing blend, it can help to provide comfort to the bottom area, particularly for those who deal with hemorrhoid discomfort.

-- Gentleman’s Soak – Gentleman’s Soak is a cooling and outdoorsy epsom salt blend that joins frankincense with cedarwood, eucalyptus, and peppermint essential oils.
-A perfect uplifting blend, the aromatherapy combined with the USP grade epsom salt works to soothe while rejuvenating the mind and body.
+Gentleman’s Bath Soak – The Gentleman’s Bath Soak is a cooling and outdoorsy epsom salt blend that combines frankincense with cedarwood, eucalyptus, and peppermint essential oils.
+The aromatherapy combined with pure epsom salt works to soothe while rejuvenating the mind and body.

-- Postpartum – Postpartum sitz soak is a soothing and calming USP grade epsom salt blend that is focused on soothing, nurturing, and calming.
-Frankincense oil is joined by lavender, geranium, chamomile, and lemon essential oils for a well-rounded and grounded blend.
+Postpartum Sitz Bath Soak – Our Postpartum Sitz Bath Soak is a soothing and calming epsom salt blend that is focused on soothing, nurturing, and calming.
+Frankincense oil is combined with lavender, geranium, chamomile, and lemon essential oils for a well-rounded and grounded blend.